mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-adopt a digitigrade stance (putting weight on their toes rather than the soles of their feet) and many have a slight stoop although most Vargr would call it a ‘relaxed stance’.
+adopt a digitigrade stance (putting weight on their toes rather than the soles of their feet) and many have a slight stoop although most Vargr would call it a 'relaxed stance'.
 Vargr hands are similar in size and functionality to human hands but the internal structure is quite different and unique to Vargr.
 Muzzles are shorter than that of their canine ancestors, largely due